jjordann01/PasswordChecker/README.md

+Description
-Using the common passwords list, the password checker (written in python) will check the password you put in and score it out of 7.
-The higher the score the stronger the password.
-If the password is in the common password list it will score it automatically a 0.
+This Python-based password checker evaluates the strength of the password you provide by comparing it to a common passwords list.
+It assigns a score out of 7, where a higher score indicates a stronger password.
+If the password is found in the common passwords list, it is automatically scored 0.

+Features
+Compares the entered password against a list of common passwords.

+Scores the password out of 7 based on complexity.

+Automatically assigns a score of 0 if the password is found in the common passwords list.

+Provides feedback on password strength to encourage the use of more secure passwords.